Seekins Street is the namesake of Walter Ernest Mebroy Seekins

 1903 Town Report – Article 27: “To see if the town will vote to accept the Public Way commencing on the east side of Commercial Street, south of the Methodist Church lot and extending easterly to the west line of Blake Street in Hartland Village, as laid out by the Selectmen, and determine the amount of land damages.”

-In 1910, Hartland P of H Grange #452 built their new dedicated Grange Hall on Seekins Street.
+In 1910, Hartland P of H Grange #452 built their first dedicated Grange Hall on Seekins Street.
 The original building burnt in 1923 and was later replaced.
 Following their disbandment in the early 1960s, the building was used by town civic groups before being razed in the early 1970s and replaced with a Public Tennis & Basketball Court.